 Am I eligible to apply?

-If you have worked for three years (36 months) in total in ballet or contemporary dance (dancer, dance teacher, choreographer) you should be eligible for support.
+If you have worked for three years since completing your dance training within ballet or contemporary dance (dancer, dance teacher, choreographer) you should be eligible for support.
 Dance forms including South Asian, ballroom and street dance will also be considered.

 How much can I apply for?